iamromulan/cellular-modem-wiki/fibocom/backup_xqcn.md

 > Go to xQCN File field, browse backup directory, give filename and press Start.
 The file is created into "C:\<path>\DEADD00D_0.xqcn".
 Wait for the load bar get to the and and look for "Memory Backup Completed" message.

-> Next close QPST completely even from the system tray.
+> Next close QPST window completely even from the system tray.

-> Close Qspt window

 # Backup firmware with QFIL as well
 (To backup few other things, like IMEI.)